Here’s what we mean…

-What used to be a rough and tumble haven for industrial warehouses and car lovers throwing burnouts on the weekend, this is now a chic hood where new developments are happening every day and in the meantime you have The Hamlet, a community of shipping containers and food-trucks where you can slurp on a pho soup, hog down a gourmet hot dog or cue up a spicy quesadilla.
+What used to be a rough and tumble haven for industrial warehouses and car lovers throwing burnouts on the weekend, this is now a chic hood where new developments are happening every day.
+Wander around and you'll find somewhere you can slurp on a pho soup, hog down a gourmet hot dog or cue up a spicy quesadilla.

 Canberrans know that there’s little to be gained from trying to replicate the big city buzz of Sydney and Melbourne.
 So rather than trying to do everything, they simply take pleasure in doing a few select things very very well.

 And luckily for travellers, Canberra’s obsession du jour is all about food, wine and the arts.

 Opened 2 years ago, this micro-winery turned eatery has taken great efforts to slip itself into the landscape, dotting mini-huts around the immaculately kept orchards, herb gardens and historic trees.
 It seems assessing the dusty landscape and putting your own spin on it is what the city does best.

 Meanwhile Ovolo Nishi and the entire NewActon district invokes the spirit of modern Canberra.
 A celebration of nature and human creativity, this streamlined art hotel makes you feel like you’re splitting time living inside the brain of a Salvador Dali or giant cosy cigar box made of lemongrass and Hinoki wood.